anissa218/subgroup-balance-latent-separation/README.md

 ## Description

-This repository contains the code for our paper on data-centric bias in machine learning.
-We study how the demographic composition of training data affects model performance across subgroups, and how this relates to the separation of subgroup representations in a pretrained model's embedding space.
+This repository contains the code for our paper on the link between sensitivity to subgroup allocation and latent separation of subgroup embeddings.
+We explore how the distribution of training data affects model performance across subgroups, and how this relates to the separation of subgroup representations in a pretrained model's latent space.

-Key contributions:
-- **Allocation sensitivity analysis**: measuring how model subgroup performance changes as the proportion of a demographic group in training data is varied from 0% to 100%
-- **Representation distance metrics**: quantifying how separated subgroup representations are in a pretrained model's latent space (Wasserstein distance, Fréchet distance, total variation distance)
-- **Correlation analysis**: showing that representation separation predicts allocation sensitivity across datasets and demographic attributes
-- **Foundation model experiments**: extending the analysis to CheXagent and RAD-DINO-MAIRA-2 on medical imaging data

 Experiments span four datasets: **MNIST**, **MIMIC-CXR** (chest X-ray), **HAM10000** (skin lesion), and **CivilComments** (text toxicity).